> updated 23/03/14

 This insignia is worn, ONE piece at a time (see exceptions below) centered on the RIGHT pocket of the official Cub Scout, Boy Scout, Varsity Scout, Venturer, Sea Scout or Scouter field uniform; or suspended from the right pocket button of the field uniform.
 Segments or additional add-on emblems are considered as part of the central piece of insignia, as long as the combined insignia piece DOES NOT EXCEED the dimensions of the right pocket.

-Additionally, Boy/Varsity Scouts may choose to wear an unlimited number of temporary insignia items ONLY on the BACK of the merit badge sash starting three inches from the top edge or seam of the sash.
+Additionally, Boy/Varsity Scouts may choose to wear an unlimited number of temporary insignia items ONLY on the BACK of the merit badge sash starting from the top edge or seam of the sash or below merit badges if worn on the back of the sash.

 All members may choose to display and/or all additional temporary insignia on a blanket, vest, or jacket at the option of the wearer.